A promotional video has been put together to give an overview of the Two-Year-Old Early Education Offer

 When is my child eligible?

-If your child’s 2nd birthday falls between 1 January – 31 March, they will become entitled to a free place from the start of the Summer Term (April), please note the closing date for applications for this term is 28 February.
+If your child’s 2nd birthday falls between 1 January – 31 March, they will become entitled to a free place from the start of the Summer Term (April.

-If your child’s 2nd birthday falls between 1 April – 31 August, they will become entitled to a free place from the start of the Autumn Term (September), please note the closing date for applications for this term is 31 July.
+If your child’s 2nd birthday falls between 1 April – 31 August, they will become entitled to a free place from the start of the Autumn Term (September).

-If your child’s 2nd birthday falls between 1 September – 31 December, they will become entitled to a free place from the start of the Spring Term (January), please note the closing date for applications for this term is 30 November.
+If your child’s 2nd birthday falls between 1 September – 31 December, they will become entitled to a free place from the start of the Spring Term (January).

 Please note: Knowsley providers will only be able to start your child at the beginning of each term, eg September, January or April.